BraftonSupport/Kentico-Importer/readme.txt

 3.1.
 Extract archive

-Extract the provided archive https://github.com/BraftonSupport/Kentico-Importer/archive/master.zip.
+Extract the provided archive (KenticoCastlefordInstaller.zip).
 You will see the following:

 App_Code
-ImportPackage
 ImportPackage.zip
 readme.txt